Portfolio Budget Statements for the Commonwealth Grants Commission.

 In addition, under the terms of the order, "relevant files" include those relating to policy advising functions, the development of legislation and matters of public administration.
 Case related files, those related to internal administration of a department or agency, and those files transferred to the Australian Archives, are specifically excluded.

-Freedom of Information Act 1982 to disclose access decisions through a disclosure log on its website.
+From 1 May 2011, the Commonwealth Grants Commission is required by section 11C of the Freedom of Information Act 1982 to disclose access decisions through a disclosure log on its website.
 The disclosure log provides access to information which has been released in response to an FOI access request.

 Detailed information about FOI can be found at the website for the Office of the Australian Information Commissioner.